Matvezy/AnimeDiffusion/README.md

 This project utilizes the Tagged Anime Illustrations dataset from Kaggle, which is not included in the repository and can be found here: https://www.kaggle.com/datasets/mylesoneill/tagged-anime-illustrations

 This project is for my learning purposes, and it is currently in the development stage.
+SageMaker training code is not posted in this repositroy yet, since it is still being set up.
 I will post updates and results here.